Skip to main content

 When we were conducting our research project in the local hospital of Santo Antão in Cape Verde in 2022, we saw how difficult it was for people living in communities in situated in remote, rugged areas to get the healthcare and important medical resources they needed.
 It left them vulnerable and exposed to the risk of sickness and disease.
 With the island’s challenging geographic features making it difficult for planes or helicopters to land in these location, limiting specialized care was only available by taking boat, which only ran twice a day, to the nearby main island of São Vicente.

 This inspired is to launch our first project, “From Bystander to Rescuer”, in 2023, which focuses on training local residents on Santo Antão to become first aid responders.
-In just two weeks, we successfully certified over 180 individuals, including tour guides, hotel staff, restaurant workers, Red Cross members, teachers, and police officers from a host of villages.
-The training covered CPR, choking
+Since then, we have successfully certified over 500 individuals, including tour guides, hotel staff, restaurant workers, Red Cross members, teachers, fire men and police officers from different villages.
+The training covered CPR, choking response, recovery position, AED usage and first aid for fractures and epilepsy.